nearform/commentami/packages/comments-backend-core/README.md

 To initialize the db you can run:

 ```
-npm run setup-dev-db
+npm run pg:test:init
 ```

-This will drop the `comments-db` if it exists.
+This will drop the `comments` if it exists.
 Re-create it and migrate it to the latest schema.

-The configuration for the postgres db connection can be changed through the following ENV variables
+The configuration for the postgres db connection can be changed through the following ENV variables:

 ```
 NF_COMMENTS_PGHOST